KeLLs-Link/3-tier-web-app/3-tier.md

 ___

 - ### **Summary**
 In this lab, I created a cost estimate using AWS Pricing Calculator.
-I added the components that are required for a three-tier web application (application, logic and database tier) and defined the sizing requirements for each service.
+I added the components that are required for a ***three-tier web application (presentation tier (Application Load Balancer), logic tier (amazon ec2) and database tier (rds for mysql))*** and defined the sizing requirements for each service.
 I previewed the annual cost estimate and generated a link to share the estimate with others.

 Now, ***"I know how to evaluate the potential costs of architectures before I deploy them"***.
 This helps me control my AWS costs and avoid unpleasant surprises such as unexpected or higher monthly bills.